rhudaj/C-COMPILER/README.md

 This project was developped for CS241: Foundations of Sequential Programs over the course of the Winter 2023 semester.

 ## Features
+* Scanning
+  * transforming code from a sequence of individual characters into meaningful chunks called tokens for easier processing
+* Assembler
+  *  Assembly Language ==> Machine Language
+  *  Given an assembly program, it translates the file into binary (machine language) that the CPU can understand directly

 ## MIPS?